 What keeps Griff out of the S tier is how long his attack takes to finish.
 When you hit opponents head on, Griff deals tons of damage.
 However, if you miss, you're stuck until Griff is done shooting all three waves of coins.
 Therefore, if you struggle to keep up with your opponent, Griff becomes almost obsolete.

 Maisie – Maisie at launch was one of the worst brawlers.
 For awhile, she became one of the best.
-Now, after a few more nerfs to her Hypercharge in Season 24, she's balanced out around the A tier.
+Now, after a few more nerfs to her Hypercharge back in Season 24, she's balanced out around the A tier.
 Overall, Supercell needed only to adjust her projectile speed and a buff to one of her Supers to be useful.
 We especially love her Super, which damages all enemies close to her.
 Try using her Tremors Star Power, which slows enemies for two seconds, allowing you and your teammates a chance to score some takedowns.

 Brawl Stars Epic Brawler Tier List – B Tier